MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

 :::image type="content" source="media/summary/project-summary-activity-tfs-2018.png" alt-text="Screenshot of Summary page, Activity section, TFS-2018.":::
 ::: moniker-end

-## Email or chat with a project member
+## Chat with a project member or send an email

 From the **Members** section, you can see some of the members that have been added to the project, and connect to them via email or chat with a member.